Hormone Balancing Nut Cup Recipe

 11. Freeze for another hour before removing cups from the tin or tray.

-12. Store in a Tupperware or plastic baggie in the freezer.
+12. Store in a Tupperware or plastic baggie in the freezer and enjoy your hormone balancing treats any time you have a craving!

 Sources: